elastic/integrations/packages/kubernetes/docs/kube-state-metrics.md

 # kube-state-metrics

+Kube-state Metrics version should be aligned with the Kubernetes version of your cluster.
+Follow  relevant [kubernetes/kube-state-metrics compatibility-matrix](https://github.com/kubernetes/kube-state-metrics#compatibility-matrix) for more information.

 ## Metrics

 If Leader Election is activated (default behaviour) only the `elastic agent` which holds the leadership lock